Mmona-meng/Web-Crawler-sp23/webcrawler_Mmonameng/README.md

 Steps on how to run your code:

 For MacOS, simply run `python3 webcrawler.py [username] [password]`, you can pass in [name] and [NUID] of any of the three group members at the top.
+Now that the file trun into a executable file, you can run `./webcrawler [username] [password]` to run the code.